-The average lifespan of residential water heaters is about ten to twelve years.
+The typical lifespan of residential water heaters is about ten to twelve years.

-The most typical failure of residential water heaters that will entail replacement is a leaking tank.
+The most usual failure of residential water heaters that will need replacement is a leaking tank.

-Water Heater sizing is an essential replacement issue.
+Water Heater sizing is an important replacement consideration.

 All water heaters are under pressure from the water supply, and as water is heated, it expands creating even more pressure.
 When considering replacement of a water heater, it’s generally better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The larger tank will also give you more hot water capacity.

 If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
 It’s an annoying situation, but don’t fret.
 Learning the most frequent causes of no hot water is the first step toward finding a remedy.
 Here...
 Continue reading

 Heat pump water heaters, also referred to as hybrid water heaters, are a revolutionary and environmentally friendly solution that might be well suited for your household’s hot water needs.
 Dig into the inner workings of these distinct units and explore their pros and cons to help you decide if a...
 Continue reading

 Depending on where you live, mild weather or extreme cold may be typical during the winter months.
 Regardless, your water heater has to work harder when the temperature drops outside the house.
 This prompts the question — can water heaters freeze?
 Although very rare, it’s certainly not...
 Continue reading